burcakotlu/GLANET/docs/source/tutorial.rst

 	Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following Annotation Options such as *TF*, *TF and KEGG Pathway* or
 	*TF and KEGG Pathway (CellLine based)*.
-	If you want to carry on Regulatory Sequence Analysis, you must check the RSAT check box.
+	If you want to carry on Regulatory Sequence Analysis, you must check the Regulatory Sequence Analysis using RSAT check box.
 	Please notice that Regulatory Sequence Analysis is carried out for all of the annotated Transcription Factors.
 	Regulatory Sequence Analysis makes use of RSAT web services.

 9)	**Job Name**: (Optional)